 (career starters).
-The ITSM certificate will help students transition into the respective associate degree and subsequently to a four-year degree within Information Systems, while also preparing them to enter immediately into the workforce.
+The MIS degree will help students transition into a four-year degree within Management Information Systems or prepare them to enter immediately into the workforce.

 2. Present data and analysis projecting market demand and the availability of openings in a job market to be served by the new program.